zhao0524/CP372_Assignment_1-/Documentation.md

 ## Overview

-This project is a simple TCP-based client-server application written in Python.
+This project is a TCP-based client-server application written in Python.
+The project makes use of the socket library and implements the stop and wait protocol to establish a reliable connection.

-It supports:
+Some core features:
 * User login authentication
 * Sending text messages
 * Uploading files